xandeer/xwwp/README.md

 ### How to install

-Clone the repo locally, checkout `xwwp-ace-dev` branch and
+Clone the repo locally and
 ```
 (use-package xwwp-full
   :load-path "~/.emacs.d/xwwp"